 Innovation” (Funded by the Management and IT Research School)

-Collaborators: Marie Bengtsson (Department of Management and Engineering, Linköping University), Cecilia Enberg (Department of Management and Engineering, Linköping University), Yunchen Sun (Department of Business Studies, Uppsala University)
+Collaborators: Marie Bengtsson (Department of Management and Engineering, Linköping University), Cecilia Enberg (Department of Behavioural Sciences and Learning, Linköping University), Yunchen Sun (Department of Business Studies, Uppsala University)

 Keywords: Knowledge search, engineering work, product development, knowledge integration, project management, management of innovation